 For appointments at the Center for Outpatient Health call (314) 454-8181.

-Washington University ultrasound and prenatal genetic testing specialists provide comprehensive ultrasound evaluations of fetal anatomy and prenatal genetic evaluation and diagnosis, using advanced ultrasound equipment and the latest diagnostic techniques.
+Washington University ultrasound and prenatal genetic testing specialists provide comprehensive ultrasound evaluations of fetal anatomy and prenatal genetic evaluation and diagnosis, using advanced ultrasound equipment and the latest diagnostic techniques at the Women & Infants Center in St. Louis.
 Gynecologic evaluations are also available for non-pregnant patients with certain conditions.

 Prenatal Genetic Testing services include: